Morgan Stanley’s Return To Office Policy & Timeline

 Morgan Stanley Return To Office

-Here is everything you need to know about Morgan Stanley’s return to office plan: the current policy, the timeline of delays, and sentiment from Amazon leadership about how work will be done in the future at the company.
+Here is everything you need to know about Morgan Stanley’s return to office plan: the current policy, the timeline of delays, and sentiment from leadership about how work will be done in the future at the company.

 Morgan Stanley’s Return To Office: Current Policy

-• Return To Office Date: July 1, 2022
+• Return To Office Date: March 31, 2025

-• Location Policy: Office-First
+• Location Policy: Hybrid

 • Office Space Footprint: Unknown